 What do you need to consider before seeking growth funding?

-Even if you meet the above there are additional factors that you will need to consider before looking at growth funding:
+Even if you meet the above, there are additional factors that you will need to consider before looking at growth funding:

 - Does your company operate in a market that would allow you to benefit from increased investment and consequently more rapid growth?

-- Do you have a strategy in place that could generate faster growth and/or profitability if you were able to benefit from additional investment?
+- Do you have a strategy in place that could generate faster growth and/or profitability if you were able to benefit from an additional investment?

 - Are you the sole owner of the business?
 Or is your shareholder base made up of a limited number of shareholders?
-If so would they approve an investment by an outside investor within an acceptable timeframe?
+If so, would they approve an investment by an outside investor within an acceptable timeframe?